diningphil/PyDGN/README.md

     pydgn-train  --config-file MODEL_CONFIGS/config_SupToyDGN.yml

 To debug your code you can add `--debug` to the command above, but the "GUI" will be disabled.

-#### Random Search 101

-Specify a `num_samples` in the config file with the number of random trials, replace `grid` with `random`, and specify a sampling method for each hyper-parameter.
-We provide different sampling methods:

-- choice --> pick at random from a list of arguments
-- uniform --> pick uniformly from min and max arguments
-- normal --> sample from normal distribution with mean and std
-- randint --> pick at random from min and max
-- loguniform --> pick following the recprocal distribution from log_min, log_max, with a specified base

-There is one config file, namely `config_SupToyDGN_RandomSearch.yml`, which you can check to see an example.

 ## Projects using PyDGN